TheDevApprentice/real-time-chat/server/Express/ARCHITECTURE.md

 - Presence is cached (Redis) and queried via a domain service; clients display `online/last seen` indicators.
 - Unread counts are computed on server and emitted via `unreadCounts` to subscribed clients.

+See also:

+- Redis usage and keys: `REDIS.md`
+- Centralized key builders and TTLs: `api/cache/cacheKeys.ts`

 ---

 ## Environment & Security